ObjColumnist/apn_on_rails/README.md

 $ rake apns:notifications:deliver
 ```

 The Rake task will find any unsent notifications in the database who's `send_at` date is in the past.
-If there aren't any notifications it will simply do nothing.
+If there are no notifications waiting to be delivered it will simply do nothing.
 If there are notifications waiting to be delivered it will open a single connection to Apple and push all the notifications through that one connection.
-Apple does not like people opening/closing connections constantly, so it's pretty important that you are careful about batching up your notifications so Apple doesn't shut you down.

 # Acknowledgements